aurora-is-near/AIPs/AIPs/aip-8.md

 ### Genesis Hashchain

 Aurora genesis block `G` is the block with the transaction where `aurora` account was created.
-We will consider the block hashchain of blocks before `G` as zero (`0x00`).
+We will consider the block hashchain of blocks before `G` as zero (`[0u8; 32]`).

-For the Engine, at some block height `H` we seed the process with the precomputed hashchain for the block at height `H - 1` using the Refiner (see the note below).
-This genesis hashchain value will be stored in the Aurora Engine state permanently as a constant (this allows anyone with a non-archival node to view the genesis hashchain because it is always present in the engine state).
+An independent off-chain process will precompute a hashchain seed starting from `G`, and will keep it up to date with the Engine to include recent transactions as soon as possible.
+For the Engine, at some block height `H` we will pause the Engine so no new write transactions are accepted.
+This pausing is required to be done by Aurora DAO.
+We will then insert the hashchian seed on the current block, which most be at height `H + k, k > 0`, compute the small hashchain gap for the `k - 1` blocks in between, and resume the Engine.

-We will compute the hashchain for the block at height `H - 1` off-chain using the Refiner and push the value to the Engine as part of the upgrade that includes this functionality.
-The precomputed hashchain will follow the scheme outlined below starting from `G`.
+From this point the Engine and hashchian mechanism will accept and add all new relevant transactions, so the hashchain will reamin up to date with the contract.

 ### Computation

 All calls to mutable functions in the Aurora Engine (i.e., the same functions that the Refiner includes in Aurora blocks) will contribute to the “transactions hash” of the block, which is computed using a binary Merkle Tree as follows:

 - the “intrinsic transaction hash”, `tx_hash`, of a transaction will be `hash(method_name.len().to_be_bytes() || method_name || input_bytes.len().to_be_bytes() || input_bytes || output_bytes.len().to_be_bytes() || output_bytes)`, where `||` means bytes-concatenation;
 - the “transactions hash”, `txs_hash`, will be the root hash value of the binary Merkle Tree constructed from the executed transactions of the block.
 Details about this procedure can be found later.
-In case there are no transactions on the block, the value will be `0x00`.
+In case there are no transactions on the block, the value will be zero (`[0u8; 32]`).

-Also, the calls to these functions that return a result including logs, will contribute to the "transactions logs bloom" filter of the block as follows:
+Also, calls to these functions that return a result including logs, will contribute to the "transactions logs bloom" filter of the block as follows:

-- we will use bloom filters with an array of `***` bits (`usize` bits depends on the architecture) and `3` hash functions.
-I.e, `m = ***` and `k = 3`.
+- we will use bloom filters with an array of `2048` bits (`256` bytes) and `3` hash functions.
+I.e, `m = 2048` and `k = 3`.
 - the "log bloom" of a log, is the result of accrue the log's address bytes and the log's topics bytes.
 - the "intrinsic transaction logs bloom", `tx_logs_bloom`, of a transaction will be the binary `OR` (`|`) of the logs bloom of the transaction's logs.
 - the "transactions logs bloom", `txs_logs_bloom`, will be the binary `OR` (`|`) of the `tx_logs_bloom` of the transactions of the block.